Are You Ready For The Road?

 Would you like to know if your vehicle is the subject of an ongoing defect investigation?
 Check out the latest information on recalls, compliance testing, and technical service bulletins from the National Highway Traffic Safety Administration.

-The VIN (Vehicle Identification Number) commonly found inside the door jam or windshield, can be used to verify vehicle information such as engine, body style, transmission, drivetrain, as well as the year, make, model, and sub-model information.
+The VIN (Vehicle Identification Number) commonly found inside the door jam or windshield, can be used to verify vehicle information such as the engine, body style, transmission, drivetrain, as well as the year, make, model, and sub-model information.

-The VIN decoder contains information for vehicles from 1981-2004 and includes all major makes and models of domestic and import passenger cars, SUVs, sports cars, light trucks, and vans, representing 99.8% of all vehicles on the road.
+The VIN decoder contains information for vehicles from 1981-current and includes all major makes and models of domestic and import passenger cars, SUVs, sports cars, light trucks, and vans, representing 99.8% of all vehicles on the road.
 Enter the complete 17-character VIN, or at least the first 10 characters and press Submit for the complete vehicle configuration.